n0op3/solo-leveling/README.md

 squat = 40
 run-m = 1500
 ```
+### Penalties and rewards
 If you fail to do the daily quest, you will lose the amount of XP equivalent to
+half of all the exercises' XP.
+If you have not set a daily quest, you will lose 50 XP every day.
+If you don't log in for a week, the penalties will stop.
+If you complete a workout, you will gain the XP equal to the amount of XP from
-all the exercises' XP divided by 2.
+all the exercises divided by 2.

-### Any .toml files in the config dir `exercises` subdirectory will be parsed to get the list of exercises
+## Any .toml files in the config dir `exercises` subdirectory will be parsed to get the list of exercises
 ```toml
 [push-up]
 xp = 2 # By default, exercises are dynamic